Chandu Bickford

 Why am I here?

-And what am I doing with my life?
+What am I doing with my life?

 Un-settled and unable to find answers in my home or heart, I set out on a seven-month journey overseas.
 I didn’t return to live in Australia for twelve years.